 The collection is primarily New Zealand focused (with Wellington featuring prominently), though major world events such as World War II and the Apollo moon landings are also covered.
 You can use this searchable database to identify those subject areas which may be of interest to your research from throughout that 50 year period, without knowing the exact date of when they occurred.
 Please ask at the 2nd Floor enquiries desk for access to the actual clippings.

 This site is a portal to all central and local government bodies and the services they provide.
 Provides background information on New Zealand's history, constitution and government, as well as links to Ministries and Departments.

 Search here for information on taxation, dog, firearm or drivers licences, building or travel permits, dealing with tenancy or other neighbourhood issues, starting a family or starting a business, and a lot more.

 Statistics New Zealand

-Find which library has what.
-The New Zealand Libraries' Catalogue provides information about, and links to, the more than 9 million books, journals, and audiovisual items held in New Zealand libraries.
+Find which New Zealand library has what.
+Te Puna Search provides information about, and links to, the more than 9 million books, journals, and audiovisual items held in New Zealand libraries.
 Once you find the particular item you require you can go directly to the online catalogues of the holding libraries to see if it is available.